anderudp/RC_Car/README.md

 ![joystick controller wiring diagram](docs/joyControl.svg)

 You may want to build a chassis for the remote for ease of use.
-I recommend getting creative with it. 🙂
+I suggest getting creative with it. 🙂

 ![remote controller tennis ball](docs/remoteComplete.jpg)

 ## Programming the ESPs
 You will need your car ESP's MAC address for communication.
-The simplest way to check it is to upload the following program to it and opening a serial monitor on the appropriate teerminal.
+The simplest way to check it is to upload the following program to it and opening a serial monitor on the appropriate terminal.
 Make sure to configure the monitor's baud rate to 115200.

 ```c++
 #include <Arduino.h>